posit-dev/positron/extensions/positron-python/.github/test_plan.md

     1. Choose a file location and save the generated .ipynb file
     1. When the prompt comes up in the lower right choose to open the file in the browser
     1. The file should open in the web browser and contain the output from the Interactive Window
-    1. In VSCode open up the exported .ipynb file in the editor, when the prompt for `Do you want to import the Jupyter Notebook into Python code?` appears click import
+    1. Try the same steps and choose to open the file in the ipynb editor.
-    1. The imported file should match the original python file
+    1. The file should open in the Notebook Editor.
 - [ ] Verify text entry
     1. In the Interactive Window type in some new code `print('testing')` and submit it to the Interactive Windows
     1. Verify the output from what you added